email: tony@lathes.co.uk

 Birch Lathes

-George Birch & Co. of Manchester, England, are known to have made, from the late 1800s into the early years of the 20th century. a range smaller machine tools including quite ordinary lathes and backgeared and plain horizontal milling machines.
-Although the majority of Birch machines might have been quite prosaic - and sold for primarily for machine-shop use - they also made a number of beautifully constructed and complex lathes for ornamental turning.
-Of particular note was their well-thought-out overhead drive system that made the powering of toolpost-mounted accessories a simple task.
-Unlike other makers, when fitted for ornamental work the Birch retained its headstock backgearing - a sensible idea that allowed the lathe to be pressed into use for normal work.
-Birch, like Spencer (also from Manchester) and Rivett and Wade in the U.S.A. also produced a most unusual and fascinating lathe with the carriage running on ways formed along the front face of (a necessarily deep) bed - an idea that had found favour in the late Victorian period but was only continued into the 20th century by, so far as is known, Rivett and Spencer.
+George Birch & Co. of Manchester, England, made, from the late 1800s and into the early years of the 20th century, a range of smaller machine tools including quite ordinary lathes and backgeared and plain horizontal milling machines, shapers and vertical slotters Although the majority of Birch machines might have been quite prosaic - and sold primarily for use in ordinary shops - they also made a number of beautifully constructed and complex lathes for ornamental turning.
+Of particular note was their well-thought-out overhead drive system that made powering toolpost-mounted accessories a simple task.
+Unlike other makers, when fitted for ornamental work, the Birch retained its headstock backgearing - a sensible idea that allowed the lathe to be pressed into use for normal work.
+Birch, like Spencer (another Manchester firm) and Rivett and Wade in the U.S.A., also produced a most unusual and fascinating lathe with the carriage running on ways formed along the front face of (a necessarily deep) bed - an idea that had found favour in the late Victorian period but was only continued into the 20th century by, so far as is known, Rivett and Spencer.

-If you have a Birch machine tool and can contribute photographs or technical details the writer would be very interested to hear from you.
+If you have a Birch machine tool and would like to contribute photographs or technical details, the writer would be very interested to hear from you..

 Birch "front-way" backgeared and screwcutting lathe

-Constructed to the same design as the original Rivett 8-inch Precision, the Birch front-way" lathe is obviously from the late 1800s - the use of simple crank handles and the exposed gearing on the front of the apron confirming its era.
-However, for its time the ideas incorporated were advanced, especially for a small machine, and all is not as it would at first seem.
-Incorporating some ideas from the Birch range of ornamental turning lathes, the spindle was hardened and the headstock incorporated a special arrangement to absorb end thrust, the makers claiming that as the spindle warmed the adjustment was not affected - the bearing for this running in an oil bath.
-As an optional extra, the cross slide could be fitted with an unusually large micrometer dial reading to 0.001" - a useful fitting that was also equipped with what appears to have been a properly engineered face lock that did not disturbing the setting when operated.
-Inboard of the cross-feed handwheel was a lever, possibly used for a rapid advance and retraction of the cross slide when screwcutting.
-Power cross feed was fitted, driven by a universally-jointed, telescopic shaft from a gear above that on the end of the carriage rack-pinion (and possibly incorporating worm-and wheel gearing to get the feed rate down).
-Engagement of the feed was by a cone clutch formed on the inside on one of the two exposed gears on the face of the apron, a simple two-handle capstan wheel being provided to push it into engagement on the driven shaft.
+Constructed to the same design as the original Rivett 8-inch Precision, the Birch front-way" lathe is obviously from the late 1800s - the use of simple crank handles and the exposed gearing on the front of the apron confirm its era.
+However, for its time, the ideas incorporated were advanced, especially for a small machine, and all is not as it would at first seem.
+Incorporating some ideas from the Birch range of ornamental turning lathes, the spindle was hardened and the headstock incorporated a special arrangement to absorb end thrust, the makers claiming that, as the spindle warmed, the adjustment was not affected - the bearing for this running in an oil bath.
+As an optional extra, the cross slide could be fitted with micrometer dial of an unusually large diameter that read to 0.001" - a useful fitting that was also equipped with what appears to have been a properly engineered 'face lock' that did not disturb the setting when operated.
+Inboard of the cross-feed handwheel was a lever, possibly used for the rapid advance and retraction of the cross slide when screwcutting.
+Power cross feed was fitted, driven by a universally-jointed, telescopic shaft from a gear above that on the end of the carriage rack-pinion gear (and possibly incorporating worm-and-wheel gearing to get the feed rate down).
+Engagement of the feed was by a cone clutch formed on the inside of one of the two exposed gears on the face of the apron, a simple two-handle capstan wheel being provided to push it into engagement on the driven shaft.
 The cross and top slide could be elevated vertically - as on the Spencer - by a screw controlled by a handwheel positioned below the carriage.
-The height adjustment provided a quick means of setting then tool height and also allowed some versatility when milling with a cutter held on an arbor between centres.
-Ingeniously, to provide a fine carriage feed by hand, a worm engaging with a wheel on the end of the leadscrew was fitted at the tailstock end of the bed, the carriage feed handle from the apron almost certainly being a fit on the square-ended shaft of the worm.
+The height adjustment provided a quick means of setting the tool height and also allowed some versatility when milling with a cutter held on an arbor between centres.
+Ingeniously, to provide a fine carriage feed by hand, a worm engaging with a wheel on the end of the leadscrew was fitted at the tailstock end of the bed; the carriage feed handle from the apron almost certainly able to be transferred to fir on the worm's square-ended shaft.

-Even the headstock was far from standard and fitted with what appears to have been no fewer than 6 rings of indexing holes.
-Backgeared, it appears to have included a locking arrangement, the operating crank handle for which can be seen protruding forwards below the pulleys.
+Even the backgeared headstock was far from standard and fitted with what appears to have been no fewer than six rings of indexing holes.
+Might there have been a method of locking the spindle?
+An operating crank handle can be seen protruding forwards below the pulleys.
 The makers described the mechanism thus:

 . ...the cone pulley can be locked to the spindle by a concentric friction arrangement, keeping the spindle in balance whether the backgear is in or out ...